msteckyefantis/subzero/README.md

 ##About:

 Freeze a class, freeze a function, or freeze an object.
+Note: v4 coming soon, non function/object/class input will be treated as a no-op instead of throwing an error.

 ##install: